printsites/challenges/README.md

 ## Challenges Overview

 There are 2 subsets of challenges, we'll let you know which we'd like you to work on.
-Specific instructions are located in comments in each file.
+Specific instructions are located in comments in each file or within a specific markdown file.

 We want to see what you can accomplish in about 2 hours with a text editor and Google.